ryans2014/MtLib/README.md

    ...
 }
 ```
 * Destroy a data structure by pooled thread.
 This template function takes a non-const reference to the object that needs to be deleted.
-Both R-reference and L-reference are OK, but the object need to be movable.
+Both R-reference and L-reference are OK, but the object needs to be movable.
 Under the hood, the object will be moved to a lambda function object and the function object destructor will be added to the task queue, waiting to be processed.

 * This function can save master thread time by delegating the destructor task to slave threads.
-This is only the case is move constructor/assignment is properly defined.
+This is only the case if move constructor/assignment is properly defined.

 * Do not pass a smart pointer object to this function.
 Use the next function instead.